braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_extension.md

 # Segment Extensions

-> Braze segmentation allows you to target users based on custom event or purchase behavior stored for the lifetime of that user profile.
-Examples include finding users who have or not have performed a particular custom event since a specific time, or segmenting users based on which products they have ever purchased or how much money they have spent with your service.
+> Braze segmentation allows you to target users based on user behaviors.
+Our [core segmentation filters][20] enable you to create unlimited audiences that update in real-time, using data such as user attributes, events, purchase behavior, and more.
+Segment Extensions is additional, enhanced segmentation functionality that gives you the power to filter based on granular historical event data.
+In addition to accessing more historical data, you can also use Segment Extensions to define an audience [using SQL][21].

 Segment Extensions are audience definitions which allow you to use nested event properties or create windowed aggregations of custom event and purchase event properties in the past 2 years (730 days).
-By means of example, Braze segmentation allows you to find users who have purchased a specific product in their lifetime.
+For example: Braze's [core segmentation][20] allows you to find users who have purchased a specific product in their lifetime.
 With Segment Extensions, you can further refine that audience to users who have purchased a specific color of a specific product at least twice in the past 2 years.
-When creating a Segment Extension, you can also specify that the audience be static or regenerated daily.

 The use of nested event properties for [Action-Based Delivery][19] does not require Segment Extensions, as event processing occurs in real-time.
 Nested custom attributes similarly do not require the use of Segment Extensions.

-{% alert important %}
-There is a default allotment of 25 active Segment Extensions per workspace at a particular time.
-If you need to increase this limit, contact your Braze customer success manager to discuss your use case.
-{% endalert %}

 ## Step 1: Navigate to Segment Extensions